- Gartner proposes it has no bias, but it takes billions in revenue from software vendors.

-Within buyers, Gartner’s reports also have multiple categories of customers, the two most prominent being IT and the business.
+Gartner’s reports also have multiple categories of customers within buyers, the two most prominent being IT and the business.
 IT tends to be pro-Gartner because IT does not like to deal with many vendors, many service contracts, etc. Therefore, IT has been one of the main proponents of purchasing software from fewer firms.
 This policy alleviates the pressure faced on integration applications (although much less than generally anticipated) but has numerous downsides concerning implementation success.
 When a company restricts its buying alternatives to fewer software vendors, the business loses because no single vendor offers the best solution for even a small fraction of the software categories.
-What makes a solution the “best solution” is not only the general functionality of an application but includes how buying from more software vendors makes available to the business more applications that are suited to its industry and the requirements of the particular buying company.
+What makes a solution the “best solution” is not only the general functionality of an application.
+Still, it includes how buying from more software vendors makes available to the business more suited to its industry and the requirements of the particular buying company.

-Thus, a mix of competing interests makes decisions that are not necessarily based on evidence or logic, but upon which department or grouping has the most power.
-For whatever reason, during the last several decades, IT has tended to get its way more often than not in software selection.
+Thus, a mix of competing interests makes decisions that are not necessarily based on evidence or logic but upon which department or grouping has the most power.
+For whatever reason, IT has tended to get its way more often than not in software selection during the last several decades.

 How Gartner Pushes Buyers Towards More Expensive Solutions

-In terms of the overall costs, the implementation consulting costs far exceed the cost to purchase the product.
+Regarding the overall costs, the implementation consulting costs far exceed the cost to purchase the product.
 (Therefore, it makes little sense to focus on the cost of acquiring software simply.
-Instead of a total cost approach, which includes implementation and maintenance costs, makes the most sense.)
+Instead of a total cost approach, which includes implementation and maintenance costs, it makes the most sense.)
 These consulting resources can come from the software vendor or a consulting company.
 The software that is selected, in large part, determines the cost of the consulting that will follow.
-The differences in the total costs between large vendors and small vendors are quite significant, which is why placing them in the same category is problematic.
+The differences in the total costs between large vendors and small vendors are quite significant, so placing them in the same category is problematic.
 This would be as if Consumer Reports placed Lexus automobiles in the same category as Toyota’s automobiles.
-Lexus would outscore all of the Toyota products because Lexus uses upgraded components, paint, engines, etc. However, a review of the highway will show that Toyota sells many more cars than Lexus because the price is an important consideration in the decision to buy an automobile.
+Lexus would outscore all of the Toyota products because Lexus uses upgraded components, paint, engines, etc. However, a review of the highway will show that Toyota sells many more cars than Lexus because the price is an important consideration in buying an automobile.
 This is intuitively obvious: differently priced items should be compared in different categories.
 If I am looking for an automobile and my budget is twenty thousand dollars, I am quite aware that a forty thousand dollar car is probably better.
 I wouldn’t care so much as that car is out of my price range.
-If the costs of acquisition—as well as implementation and maintenance—were included in some “value matrix,” the matrix would look quite a bit different, and the larger vendors would drop significantly in the rankings.
+If the costs of acquisition and implementation and maintenance were included in some “value matrix,” the matrix would look quite a bit different, and the larger vendors would drop significantly in the rankings.

 While Gartner’s Magic Quadrant rankings do not account for cost, sometimes the vendor descriptions do.
 For instance, in the Magic Quadrant for Business Intelligence and Analytical Platforms for 2013, which must be one of the longest and most thorough Gartner reports ever written, costs are discussed in several vendor profiles.
 The following quotations are examples [emphasis is mine]:

 - “Licensing cost remains a concern.
-When references were asked what limits wider deployment, 37.78% indicated the cost of the software, compared with the industry average of 25.4% across all vendor references.
+When references were asked what limits wider deployment, 37.78% indicated the software’s cost, compared with the industry average of 25.4% across all vendor references.